Will-Frey/GeoDataVisualization/README.md

 # GeoDataVisualization
 ### A short project to visualize car accident data from Washington, DC (2010-2014)

+This React app that can be run locally with `npm start`

 #### Thoughts
 My approach to this project began with looking at the data I was given.
 I had never seen or used a geojson file before, and I wanted to know more about what it is, how I can use it with d3, and what the actual data points given represent.
 After some research and examining the file, I started to brainstorm how I could visualize the data in a meaningful way.
 I decided on creating a Choropleth map, and I wanted to have the ability to specify which year(s) to show.
 I also wanted a table to display the raw values for each neighborhood.